mondoohq/chef-mondoo/README.md

 ## Release

-We use stove to release the cookbook:
+We use the stove gem to release the cookbook:

 ```
 bundle install